-Wild camping is roughing it par excellence and is incredibly popular with the ultralight set – intrepid explorers committed to carrying a kit with minimum weight and maximum performance.
-The concept is self-explanatory: find a spot, pitch your tent, and settle in for the night.
+Wild-camping is roughing it par excellence and is incredibly popular with the ultralight set – intrepid explorers committed to carrying a kit with minimum weight and maximum performance.
+The concept is self-explanatory: find a camping spot, pitch your tent, and settle in for the night.

-However, some places are more set up for wild camping than others: Scandinavian countries such as Sweden and Finland have the ‘right to roam’ thoroughly embedded in their culture, meaning that you can to ski, camp and otherwise enjoy yourself on all land other than private gardens without fear of reprisals, you can basically camp anywhere!
+However, some places are more set up for this style of off grid camping than others: Scandinavian countries such as Sweden and Finland have the ‘right to roam’ thoroughly embedded in their culture, meaning that you can ski, camp, and otherwise enjoy yourself on all land other than private gardens without fear of reprisals, you can basically camp anywhere!

 Forget chic hotels with hot tubs and head to the plethora of natural springs that bedeck the countryside or camp near the cliffs and whale watch from your sleeping bag.
 Wild camping in national parks is, however, forbidden, and technically you must ask the permission of any farmer on whose land you wish to camp.

 Lapland is one of the world’s most perfect untouched wildernesses.
 Home to the Northern Lights in winter and the midnight sun in summer, Lapland is a place of primordial, otherworldly beauty and absolute solitude.

-If you’re an experienced camper and want to take your trips to the next level, why not head out to the tip of the world and camp under the vast night skies of Patagonia.
-This is the place to meet traditional gaucho cowboys, spot whales, hike glaciers and take in some of the world’s most beautiful views.
+If you’re an experienced camper and want to take your trips to the next level, why not head out to the tip of the world and camp under the vast night skies of Patagonia?
+This is the place to meet traditional gaucho cowboys, spot whales, hike glaciers, and take in some of the world’s most beautiful views.

 Tips for wild campers: